stevedimarzio/tidal-mcp/README.md

 #### Volume Mounts

-The `data/sessions` directory is mounted as a volume to persist TIDAL authentication sessions across container restarts.
+Sessions are stored in `~/.tidal-mcp/sessions` (or `/home/appuser/.tidal-mcp/sessions` in Docker containers).
+The sessions directory is mounted as a volume to persist TIDAL authentication sessions across container restarts.
 This ensures you don't need to re-authenticate every time the container is restarted.

 #### Connecting to the Docker Container